Atraya21/axway-open-docs/content/en/docs/central/mesh_management/observability.md

 Next, we will create the Virtual Service for our services within the mesh.

 The example below applies to the "list" demo service that comes with the Hybrid installation.
-If you already have a Virtual Service, please skip this step and continue
+If you already have a Virtual Service, please see the instruction for pre-existig Virtual Services below:

 ```yaml
 apiVersion: networking.istio.io/v1alpha3